Bechyně: Economy

 The economy is oriented to services.
 No major industrial employers have headquarters in Bechyně.
 However, there is a large production plant of the sanitary ceramic producer Laufen CZ, part of Keramik Holding AG Laufen (today owned by Roca).
 The factory was established in 1961 and fused into the AG Laufen holding in 1991.
 The production of sanitary ceramic continues the tradition of ceramic production in the town, which was established in the mid-16th century.

 Spa

 Bechyně Spa is one of the oldest spas in the country.
 The first mention of the healing spring is from 1576, and in 1647, the first spa house was built.
 In 1727, healing effects were proven by water analysis, and in 1939, healing effects of local peat were also discovered.

-Today the spa is specialized in body treatment using therapeutic mud.
+Today the spa is specialised in body treatment using therapeutic mud.
 It treats arthritis and osteoarthritis, ankylosing spondylitis, metabolic diseases affecting the joints, pre-operative and postoperative conditions, neurological disorders and several other diseases.